TheLionetFromCintra/social-network-reactJS/README.md

 3 -- git add "name of the file" - add a new file to a local repository in order to watch for this file

 3.1 -- git add . - add all files of the project

+4 -- git rm --cached "name of the file" - stop to watch for the file

+5 -- git commit -m - save the current status of the project or after some changes.
+It helps to backup to earlier version of the project

+6 -- .gitignore - file that helps to hide some files or directories from git

+7 -- git branch - show all branches of the project and main branch

+7.1, 7.2 -- git branch "name of the file" - add a new branch; git branch -D "name of the branch" - delete a chosen branch

+7.3 -- git checkout "name of the branch" - switch to new branch

+7.4 -- git checkout -b "name of the branch" - add and switch to a new branch

+7.5 -- git merge "name of the branch" - merge two diffent branches

+8 -- git remote add origin "name of the url" - connect local git with github

+9 -- git push -u origin "name of the branch" - add a current version of the project on github

+10 -- git clone "name of the url with project" - copy project from github

+11 -- git pull - add all changes from local server

+git add . ----- git commit ----- git push